GMP Cold Room Checklist: 5 Practical Steps for Compliance

 What’s the difference between preventive and corrective maintenance in GMP?

 Preventive maintenance is scheduled and proactive — it’s done to avoid equipment failure.
-Corrective maintenance is reactive — it’s performed after a failure.
+Corrective maintenance is a reactive approach — it’s performed after a failure has occurred.
 GMP strongly emphasizes preventive maintenance to reduce risk and ensure product quality.

 Who is responsible for GMP equipment maintenance documentation?